-In October 2016, National Insurance Company Berhad (NICB) donated to the Centre for Children with Special Needs (KACA) in Kiulap.
-The Senior Manager of NICB, Mr Denis Buyok, presented the donations to the Managing Director of KACA, Haji Abdul Halim Bin Haji Othman at the centre.
-The donations that were presented to the centre included bookshelves and office supplies such as boxes of A4 papers and files.
-During the visit, Hj Abdul Halim briefed the NICB team on the history of KACA and how they assist the children with special needs to make a difference to their well-being.
+In December 2017, National Insurance Company Berhad (NICB) contributed a cheque donation to the Centre for Children with Special Needs (KACA) in Kiulap.
+The cheque was presented to the Managing Director of KACA, Haji Abdul Alim Bin Haji Othman at the centre.